torvalds/linux/Documentation/driver-api/cxl/linux/cxl-driver.rst

 - :code:`interleave_ways` - the number downstream ports to interleave across
 - :code:`interleave_granularity` - the granularity to interleave at.

-Linux expects the :code:`interleave_granularity` of switch decoders to be derived from their upstream port connections.
+GNU/Linux expects the :code:`interleave_granularity` of switch decoders to be derived from their upstream port connections.
 In `Cross-Link First` interleave configurations, the :code:`interleave_granularity` of a decoder is equal to :code:`parent_interleave_granularity * parent_interleave_ways`.